P-R-E-Z/plogr/CONTRIBUTING.md

-# Contributing to prez-pkglog
+# Contributing to plogr

 Welcome!
-This guide helps you contribute to prez-pkglog.
+This guide helps you contribute to plogr.
 Don't worry if you're new, this will guide you through everything step by step.

 <details>
 <summary><strong> Quick Start</strong></summary>